gpricechristie/hsstWebServiceDemo/README.md

 The repositiry contains 4 different examples:
 <li> A very basic 'Hello World' static website
 <li> A static website using a template html file to render the page including a background image
+<li> A dynamic website backed by an SQLite database that is populated by a simple web form
+<li> A dynamic website with simple RESTful interface methods to allow interaction with the database as a web service